thephpleague/uri/README.md

 ### The `Path` and `Host` classes

-These classes manage the URL port and schemes component.
-They only differs in the way they validate the data they receive.
+These classes manage the URL port and scheme components.
+They only differs in the way they validate their data.
 Both classes implements the `League\Interfaces\SegmentInterface` which extends the `League\Interfaces\ComponentArrayInterface` by adding the following methods:

 * `append($data, $whence = null, $whence_index = null)`: append data into the component;
 * `prepend($data, $whence = null, $whence_index = null)`: prepend data into the component;
 * `remove($data)`: remove data from the component;

+Of note:

+* The `$data` argument can be `null`, a valid component string, an array or a `Traversable` object;
+* The `$whence` argument specify where to include the appended data;
+* The `$whence_index` argument specify the `$whence` index if it is present more than once in the object;

+*When using the `remove` method, if the pattern is present multiple times only the first match found is removed*

 Example using the `League\Url\Components\Path` object: